 Most plans are pretty inflexible with your mileage limit; you'll be charged steep fees if you exceed your allotment.

 The most significant benefit of a car subscription service is that you can drive around a vehicle of your choosing without having to commit to it long term.
 You get freedom and flexibility when it comes to what you drive, and changing your mind is pretty easy.
 A flat monthly fee covers use of the car, insurance, and maintenance, so you know exactly what you'll be paying.

 Compared to a monthly payment on a loan or lease, car subscription services are more expensive, and you never build equity in your car.
 There may also be fine print regarding pets or smoking.
 Because most car subscriptions are run by car manufacturers, your choice of car is limited to what the manufacturer wants to get out onto the market.
 Most plans are also pretty inflexible with your mileage limit.

 Most car subscription services are still focused on a small regional area and typically are run by car manufacturers.

 Care by Volvo

 Prices start at $700 per month.
-To use the service, first you'll select your preferred model, interior and styling options.
+To use the service, first select your preferred model, interior, and styling options.
 Then Volvo will confirm your insurance eligibility and run your credit; if all goes well, they'll schedule home delivery of your car.
 After a year, if you're ready to try something new, you can upgrade to the latest model of the car you have, or choose a different model.